data-gymnasia/courses/content/programming-in-python/content.md

 **Exercise**
 Write a function which accepts two strings as input and returns the concatenation of those two strings in alphabetical order.

-Hint: Make a guess about which operator can be used to compare strings alphabetically.
+_Hint_: Make a guess about which operator can be used to compare strings alphabetically.
 :::

     pre(data-executable)